Gingold Theatrical Group: Response

-In New York Magazine, Jesse Green stated that "Gingold Theatrical Group provides an invaluable – and unique – service to New Yorkers.
+In New York, Jesse Green stated that "Gingold Theatrical Group provides an invaluable – and unique – service to New Yorkers.
 Not only does it keep topnotch productions of great works of art before the public on a regular basis as no other theater company can, but it also does something less obvious.
 It keeps the tradition of intelligent argument, embodied in Shaw's plays but otherwise much lacking from public discourse, alive for those who need it most: the thinking people of a great city."

 In a 2012 review of Man and Superman, Andy Webster of The New York Times said that Staller's "fluency is apparent. … In its intellectual energy and exhilarating vivacity, this production honors Shaw’s life force as well."

 Michael Musto stated, "David Staller's Project Shaw is an invaluable testament to the beauty of Shaw's work...
 Anyone who cares about theater and history treasures this project."